iisacc-Justmoong/Vincent/docs/app_structure.md

 ## Runtime Entry Point (`App/main.cpp`)

 - Creates the `QGuiApplication` instance that hosts the Qt Quick scene graph.
+- Registers the `PaletteUtils` singleton in the `Vincent` QML module for palette computation.
 - Configures a `QQmlApplicationEngine` and augments its import paths when `CRAFTROOT` exposes prebuilt QML modules.
 - Connects `objectCreationFailed` to `QCoreApplication::exit(-1)` for fail-fast behavior if the QML scene cannot load.
 - Loads the `Vincent` QML module's `Main` component and starts the event loop.

-No additional C++ types or singletons are registered; all UI and interaction logic lives in QML.
+All UI and interaction logic lives in QML, with palette calculation delegated to the C++ helper.

 ## QML Module Layout (`App/qml/`)